OceanOutcomes/ocean-outcomes/what-we-do/our-impact/index.md

 *Lasting fisheries change requires more than investments in science and policy—it also requires investments in people.
 Hear from founding members, current staff, and core partners on how Ocean Outcomes is working to co-design practical solutions that reflect local realities, bridge perspectives, and build trust.*

+**Episode 3 — 10 Years of Ocean Outcomes: People Behind The Work**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/h5hEDgDagO4?si=AwvfbJcss9qTMLNv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+*We co-design solutions with people who live and work in fisheries every day, and adapt our tools and strategies to fit the unique dynamics of each region.
+See how our approach bridges science and lived experience, policy and practice, environmental goals and social realities—making progress possible in places where it’s needed most.*

 ----

 ## Charting the Course — Together